jpgavieta/multidevice-study-pipeline/README.md

         └── report.ipynb
 ```

-**Still planned, not yet in the repo:**
+**(TODO:**
-- Persisting `pipeline_run` history/alerting beyond Slack (e.g. a dashboard panel surfacing recent `raw.pipeline` failures directly, rather than only journal/Slack)
+- Should visualize `pipeline_run` history/alerting beyond Slack (e.g. a Grafana dashboard panel showing recent `raw.pipeline` failures directly, rather than only journal/Slack)?
-- Deciding whether a high per-device skip-rate (not just a run-level exception) should also trigger `notify_failure()` -- currently only a full run-level failure (after tenacity retries are exhausted) triggers a Slack alert; per-device skips/failures are logged to `raw.pipeline` and stdout only
+- Should high per-device skip-rate (not just a run-level exception) also trigger `notify_failure()?` Currently only a full run-level failure (after tenacity retries are exhausted) triggers a Slack alert; per-device skips/failures are logged to `raw.pipeline` and stdout only)

 # How to dev setup (fresh machine / new teammate):